Descripción

 Envejecimiento

-Crianza prevista de 18 meses combinando barrica nueva y fudres.
+Crianza de 18 meses combinando barrica nueva y fudres.

 Opinión de los críticos